LeeBohyun/SWE3033-S2023/week14/sqlite-wal-checkpoint.md

 ## Report Submission

-1. Run TPC-C benchmark for four values:
+1. Run androbench.sql for four values:
   - Change value of `wal_autocheckpoint`:  `1`, `2`, `4`, `8`, and `16`

-2. Observe how TPS (txn/s) changes
+2. Observe how runtime changes
   - Record the run time of androbench

 3. Present experimental results